 The Hays Ireland Salary & Recruiting Trends 2018 guide presents a positive picture of activity plans in procurement for the coming 12 months.
 Our findings show that over 50% of employers expect their organisation’s activity to grow in the year ahead, and over 60% plan to hire in the same timeframe.

-However, within procurement, skills gaps have continued to manifest with 58% of employers telling us they have experience moderate skills shortages over the last year.
+However, within procurement, skills gaps have continued to manifest with 58% of employers telling us they have experienced moderate skills shortages over the last year.
 20% of employers went even further saying they experienced extreme shortages.

 Therefore, I am unsurprised to see that the top recruitment challenge for nearly three-quarters of employers continues to be a shortage of suitable applicants.
 With many procurement functions transitioning from a tactical to a strategic function, in order to improve processes and drive better cost efficiencies, a gap in skills has the very real potential to hamper these plans.